algenonq/algenonq.github.io/_posts/2014-08-26-where-to-begin.markdown

 categories: Calligraphy ToolBox Update
 tags: calligraphy ToolBox algenonq programming
 ---
 In the beginning was the pen.
+The pen is old.
 Calligraphy is old.

+In the arts and crafts movement of the late nineteenth century, there was a revival of interest in calligraphy.
+The tradition continues.

-Most of the techniques have been around for centuries.
+While calligraphy itself constantly changes the supporting tools and techniques have been around for centuries.
 Some of the composition tools (guidelines, templates, layout) are quite manually intensive.
-The ToolBox is here to speed up the process from idea to creation.
+In the age of instant feedback, preparation dulls participation.
+The ToolBox is here to simplify the path from idea to creation.

 Where to begin?
 ---------------